CA Full Form: A Comprehensive Detailed Guide About CA

 How to become CA after 12th?

-To become a CA after 12th grade, one must clear the CA Foundation and then complete CA Intermediate and CA Final exams, along with practical training.
+To become a Chartered Accountant after finishing school you need to pass the CA Foundation exam and then successfully complete the CA Intermediate and CA Final examinations in addition, to fulfilling training requirements.